Post Operative Lymphatic Drainage Frequently Asked Questions.

 The difference with Post operative Lymphatic Drainage is big as the needs for the patient with cosmetic surgery differ from patient to patient and they change during the recovery time.
 Not every Massage Therapist has the training for this type of massage.
 The Post operative Lymphatic Drainage massage is not limited to hand massage, Ultrasound and Radiofrequency may be included if there is not existing contraindications, Myofascial Release will be used in order to break adhesions, scar tissue and prevent the development of Fibrosis, NEVER WOOD THERAPY!!!

-Why is important to get your Post operative massage from a Massage Therapist and not from Body contourist?
+Why is important to get your Post operative massage from a specially trained Massage Therapist?

 Massage Therapist have at least 500 hours training in the State of California.